 The FAST FACTS are located to the right of the graphs and do just what they sound like.
-Here you’ll find important company information like Total Economic Value, important stock information like the FAST Graphs Blended P/E, and Compound Annual Growth for the timeframe selected.
+Here you’ll find important company information like Total Enterprise Value, important stock information like the FAST Graphs Blended P/E, and Compound Annual Growth for the timeframe selected.

 Buy and Sell Dots

 FAST Graphs also gives you the ability to plot buy and sell dots so you can view the performance of your buys and sells easily and keep track of your purchases and sells in the past.

 Adding and Removing Series

 You can add and remove data points on the graphs.